Milos, Greece Travel Guide: What to See, Do & Eat (By a Local!)

 Milors all-day café (in the center of Adamas Port)

 This is the perfect place to enjoy breakfast, with really good coffee!
-There are great snacks throughout the day, including salads, burgers, crêpes, and ice creams.
+There are great snacks throughout the day, including salads, burgers, crêpes, and ice cream.
 The ‘happy hour’ cocktails are fun too.
+This is where you will find me with my friend having breakfast.

 Hanabi Sushi & Cocktails (Pollonia)